robenkleene/web-references/figma/figma-components.md

 - `⌥1`: Switch to layers
 - `⌥2`: Switch to assets
 - Components are analogous to frames, so they can have background color, but they can't for example have rounded corners like rectangle layers can.
+- Styles are like components but they're just collections of properties, they can't have layers.

 ## Notes